 2. Etsy – it is a trusted, well-known, global marketplace that is ideal for creatives looking to reach a large audience of more than 30 million buyers.
 It is also a great choice for YouTubers as it is one of their approved merch sites as well.
 But it has rules for its sellers.
 Since it’s a ready-to-use marketplace, it has limited customizable options.
 It’s free to set up but has charges on publishing products and a 3% fee for all transactions.

 - The pros – globally recognised, ready to use marketplace, free to set-up, easy to use and is a YouTube approved merch site.

 - The cons – there’s a 3% fee on all transactions, it also costs 20 cents to publish a listed product, which has to be renewed every 4 months.

 3. Amazon – it is one of the largest online marketplaces in the world.
 It has a huge customer base, sells in multiple regions.
 To connect Amazon with Printful, you need a professional seller’s account that has a monthly fee of $3999.
 It also has referral fees, for each item sold, leading up to 15%.
-You don’t need any tech experience to setup but there are multiple, time consuming steps that you need to follow through before connecting to Printful.
-Amazon also has strict rules for your account performance regarding late shipments, defect and cancellation rates.
+You don’t need any tech experience to set up but there are multiple, time-consuming steps that you need to follow through before connecting to Printful.
+Amazon also has strict rules for your account performance regarding late shipments, defects, and cancellation rates.
 So, maintaining their account after setting up takes a lot of work.

 - The pros – you can sell on one of the largest marketplaces worldwide, no hosting needed.